CRGA™ Framework

 This domain establishes:

-• Designated executive oversight authority
+- Designated executive oversight authority for AI-enabled and agentic systems

-• Risk visibility into AI system exposure
+- Risk visibility into AI system exposure and automated decision pathways

-• Escalation criteria for material AI risk
+- Escalation discipline for material AI-related risk conditions

-1. Identity & Access Risk Governance
+3. Identity & Access Risk Governance

 Oversight of identity infrastructure, privileged access environments, and trust boundaries materially affecting enterprise security and operational integrity.